 In high school I played in three rock bands.
 During that period I performed organ music publicly, mainly the works of Johann Sebastian Bach.
 At the end of high school, I abandoned music and devoted myself to my studies.
 My goal of dealing with science existed in my life plans since primary school

-In parallel with primary school and high school, Nebojša also completed primary and high music schools – playing piano: “In high school I played in three rock bands.
+In parallel with primary school and high school, Nebojša also completed primary and high music schools – playing the piano: “In high school, I played in three rock bands.
 During that period I performed organ music publicly, mainly the works of Johann Sebastian Bach.
 At the end of high school, it was clear to me that I would have to abandon music and seriously devote myself to my studies.
-My goal of devoting myself to science existed in my life plans since primary school, while dealing with music, as I believed, could have prevented me from achieving that goal.”
+My goal of devoting myself to science existed in my life plans since primary school while dealing with music, as I believed, could have prevented me from achieving that goal.”

 He opted to study electrical engineering whilst still in high school.
 At the end of the fourth year of his studies, he spent about two months of practice at the Culham Laboratory, near Oxford, UK, which is one of the world’s largest laboratories for research of plasma and controlled thermonuclear fusion.
-During those two months, he participated in the final part of an experiment which simulated the interaction of a solar wind with the Moon.
+During those two months, he participated in the final part of an experiment which simulated the interaction of solar wind with the Moon.
 And after that experience he definitively opted to deal with physics:

 “In late 1982, I went for my postdoctoral studies at Oak Ridge National Laboratory, in Tennessee, USA, which is one of the largest and most powerful scientific institutions in the world.
 I spent around a year and a half there, in a desire to see the extent to which I would be able to deal with basic research on my own.
 The goal – following the basic determination of Milutin Milanković – was to “find an uninhabited scientific landscape and acquire my own humble scientific estate.”

-The main result of that stay was the theoretical, and then experimental, discovery of the effect of crystal rainbow, which is analogous to the effect of meteorological rainbow.
+The main result of that stay was the theoretical, and then experimental, the discovery of the effect of crystal rainbow, which is analogous to the effect of the meteorological rainbow.
 A meteorological rainbow occurs when light, or photons, are scattered by droplets of water in the atmosphere, while a crystal rainbow occurs when charged particles are transmitted through channels of crystals.
-Otherwise, rainbows also occur in scattering of atoms by atoms and molecules, nuclei by nuclei, and atoms from crystal surfaces.
+Otherwise, rainbows also occur in the scattering of atoms by atoms and molecules, nuclei by nuclei, and atoms from crystal surfaces.
 We found that the appearance of a crystal rainbow is a typical complex phenomenon – it clearly shows that a crystal is more than a simple sum of the atomic serials of which it is composed.
 These results opened up an area of research that we dubbed physics of thin crystals.
 I’m still dealing with problems in that area today.”

 Following the basic commitment of Milutin Milanković, my next basic determination was to “find an uninhabited scientific landscape and acquire my own humble scientific estate.”
 The main result of that was the theoretical, and then experimental, discovery of the effect of crystal rainbow, which is analogous to the effect of meteorological rainbow